clearwater-trust/beautiful-jekyll/_posts/2021-02-01-the-gamestops-here-war-of-the-quants.md

   - federal reserve lies
 subtitle: Big bag of nothing.
 ---
-## Big brokerage firms holding nothing but a bag of garbage accounting.
+## Big brokerage firms hold nothing but a bag of garbage accounting.

 If you believe a bunch of redditor schmucks moved the market in their favor, you are a moron.